Sound speed resonance of the stochastic gravitational wave background

-~\\ \textbf{Nonlinear enhancement of density perturbations.} Previously, we have shown that MG theories at the electroweak scale may give rise to a sharp peak on the stochastic GWs spectrum via the narrow parametric resonance.
-Thanks to the cosmic expansion, the modes enter the resonance bands, receive the resonance amplification for a certain amount of time, and exit the bands due to cosmic expansion again.
-Thus, the enhancement factor as well as the frequencies of the resonance peaks are controllable.
-For instance, as we have shown in the previous section, the frequency of the first peak may lie within the sensitive range of LISA, with amplitude being enhanced by a factor of $10^4$, given the proper parameter choice.
-However, in principle the enhancement can be much larger, even enters the non-linear region, if we carefully tune our parameters.
-On the other hand, note that the LISA sensitive range is often relevant for the PBHs formation.
-Hence, it is very intriguing to further ask whether the sharp peak on the stochastic GWs spectrum at this scale may lead to the extra contribution to density perturbations so that it might be related to the PBHs formation, provided that the resonance amplification is large enough for the non-linear effects to come into play.
-In our case, it is possible for the peak of tensor modes to generate the overdense region at the nonlinear level without spoiling the effectiveness of the perturbative expansion, provided that (1) the peak is high enough, yet still less than unity, and (2) the tensor-tensor-scalar coupling is strong enough.
-At the sub-Hubble scale, GWs can source scalar modes at the nonlinear perturbation level, $\zeta'' +2\mathcal{H}\zeta' -\partial^2\zeta= \lambda_{stt} \partial_i h_{jk} \partial_i h_{jk} $, where $\lambda_{stt}$ is the scalar-tensor-tensor coupling coefficient.
-In the Fourier space, the source term acquires the convolution over the whole momentum space.
-However, the most significant contribution comes from the resonance peak, and thus the scalar mode can be estimated as $\zeta_{k_*} \sim \lambda_{stt}|h_{k_*}^2|$, where $|h_{k_*}^2|$ is the amplitude of the resonance peak of the GWs spectrum, which is bounded by the BBN constraint $\rho_{GW}\simeq \frac{1}{32\pi G}\frac{k_*^2}{a_{BBN}^2}|h_{k_*}^2|<0.05 \rho_\gamma$, where $\rho_\gamma$ is the radiation energy density.
+{\it Nonlinear effects on density perturbations.} -- Previously, we have shown that MG theories at the electroweak scale may give rise to a sharp peak on the stochastic GWs spectrum via SSR.
+Thanks to the cosmic expansion, all modes that can enter the resonance band have to exit eventually.
+Accordingly, the enhancement factor as well as the frequencies of the resonance peaks are controllable.
+Note that the LISA sensitivity range is often relevant for PBHs formation.
+Hence, it is intriguing to further ask whether the sharp peak on the stochastic GWs spectrum at this scale may lead to an extra contribution to density perturbations so that it might be related to the PBHs formation, provided that the resonance amplification is large enough for the nonlinear effects to become crucial.
+In our case, it is possible for the peak of tensor modes to generate the overdense region at the nonlinear level without spoiling the cosmological perturbation theory, provided that (1) the peak is high enough, yet still less than unity, and (2) the scalar-tensor-tensor coupling is sizable.
+At the sub-Hubble scale, GWs can source scalar modes at the nonlinear level, $\zeta'' +2\mathcal{H}\zeta' -\partial^2\zeta= \lambda_{stt} \partial_i h_{jk} \partial_i h_{jk} +...$, where $\lambda_{stt}$ is the scalar-tensor-tensor coupling coefficient.
+In Fourier space, the source term acquires the convolution over the whole momentum range.
+However, the most significant contribution comes from the resonance peak.
+Hence, the scalar mode can be estimated as $\zeta_{k_*} \sim \lambda_{stt}|h_{k_*}^2|$, where $|h_{k_*}^2|$ is the amplitude of the resonance peak of the GWs spectrum.
+The amplitude is bounded by BBN constraint $\rho_{GW}\simeq \frac{1}{32\pi G}\frac{k_*^2}{a_{BBN}^2}|h_{k_*}^2|<0.05 \rho_\gamma$, where $\rho_\gamma$ is the radiation energy density.
 The Mathieu equation requires $k_*^2> \mathcal{H}^2$ to have the narrow parametric resonance, and thus $|h_{k_*}^2|<10^{-1}$ is bound from above.
-A peak with amplitude around $10^{-2}$ on scalar modes at the same scale, which might lead to the gravitational collapse of the matter and further lead to the PBHs formation, could be achieved if $\lambda_{stt}>1$, provided that the amplitude of the resonance peak saturates the BBN bound.
-To our best knowledge, this mechanism is proposed for the first time, and it requires more scrutiny.
-We will present much detailed analyses in the next project to examine such a hypothetical possibility.
+Provided that the BBN bound is satisfied, a peak with amplitude around $10^{-2}$ on scalar modes at the same scale could be achieved if $\lambda_{stt}>1$, and consequently might lead to PBHs formation.
+To our knowledge, this is the first time such scenario is discussed.
+More investigation along these lines will be addressed in follow-up studies.